 Quadrant Text in use: Kerstin Thompson Architects: Encompassing people & place, Stuart Geddes, 2021.

-Quadrant Text in use: Detail of Robert Owen: A Book of Encounters, Stuart Geddes 2021.
+Quadrant Text in use: Detail of Robert Owen: A Book of Encounters, Stuart Geddes, Paul Mylecharane & Kim Mumm Hansen, 2021.

 Quadrant TextLight